Encampeded/led_matrix.py/README.md

 matrix = led_matrix.Matrix()

 # You can set the default_brightness attribute in the constructor
-# All methods use default_brightness as the, well, default brightness
+# All methods use default_brightness as the default if brightness is unspecified
 matrix = led_matrix.Matrix(64)
 ```
 Set LEDs on/off using set_matrix(x, y, brightness)